cynicphoenix/RISC-V-Simulation-Software/README.md

 # Risc V Simulation Software
-This is a simultion software for RISC-V(32 bit)!
+This is a simulation software for RISC-V(32 bit)!
 It converts assembly instructions to machine instructions.
 It can be implemented with\without pipeline.
 It supports forwarding as well as stalling.
 Cache support is also included along with branch prediction.

 ## Directories :